Taha-Firoz/flutter-elinux/Running-flutter-apps.md

+If you use the `run` sub-command, the `build` sub-command will be also done automatically.

 ## Use Flutter runner for Wayland
 Note: you need to install a Wayland compositor such as Weston and launch it before launching your Flutter apps.